Stookhy/MechaCar_Statistical_Analysis/README.md

    Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

-## Create Visualizations for the Trip Analysis
+## Summary Statistics on Suspension Coils

    ### Summary